tiiuae/ghaf-infra/terraform/README.md

 - Parts of the ghaf-infra infrastructure are persistent and shared between different environments.
 As an example, private `dev` environments share the binary cache storage.
 This arrangement makes it possible to treat, for instance, `dev` and private ghaf-infra instances dispensable: ghaf-infra instances can be temporary and short-lived as it's easy to spin-up new environments without losing any valuable data.
 The persistent data is configured outside the root ghaf-infra terraform deployment in the `terraform/persistent` directory.
 There may be many 'persistent' infrastructure instances - currently `dev` and `prod` deployments have their own instances of the persistent resources.
 This means that `dev` and `prod` instances of ghaf-infra do **not** share any persistent data.
 As an example, `dev` and `prod` deployments of ghaf-infra have a separate binary cache storage.
 The binding to persistent resources from ghaf-infra is done in the [`main.tf`](./main.tf#L166) based on the terraform workspace name and resource location.
 Persistent data initialization is automatically done with `terraform-init.sh` script.
 - Currently, the following resources are defined 'persistent', meaning `dev` and `prod` instances do not share the following resources:
     - Binary cache storage: [`binary-cache-storage.tf`](./persistent/binary-cache-storage/binary-cache-storage.tf)
-    - Binray cache signing key: [`binary-cache-sigkey.ft`](./persistent/binary-cache-sigkey/binary-cache-sigkey.tf)
+    - Binary cache signing key: [`binary-cache-sigkey.ft`](./persistent/binary-cache-sigkey/binary-cache-sigkey.tf)
     - Builder ssh key: [`builder-ssh-key.tf`](./persistent/builder-ssh-key/builder-ssh-key.tf)

 To help facilitate the usage of terraform workspaces in setting-up distinct copies of ghaf-infra, one can [use terraform workspaces from the command line](https://developer.hashicorp.com/terraform/cli/workspaces#managing-cli-workspaces) or consider using the helper script provided at [`playground/terraform-playground.sh`](./playground/terraform-playground.sh).
-Below, for the sake of example, we use the [`playground/terraform-playground.sh`](./playground/terraform-playground.sh) to setup a private devlopment instance of ghaf-infra:
+Below, for the sake of example, we use the [`playground/terraform-playground.sh`](./playground/terraform-playground.sh) to setup a private deployment instance of ghaf-infra:

 ```bash
 # Activate private development environment